svetlanakuro/NotesApp/README.md

 17/11/21 branch lesson-3: Trying to use SharedViewModel to pass data from DetailFragment to MainFragment.
 18/11/21 branch lesson-4: I deleted two Fragments and rewrote the implementation for two Activities (Main and AddEditNote).
 18/11/21 branch lesson-4: Trying to implement saving notes data with Room.
+22/11/21 branch lesson-5: Fixed naming of variables.
+Added link field and link preview.
+WebView does not load preview, there is an error.